 Another day, another game set in the now scarily not-so-futuristic year of 20XX.
 Irem’s Image Fight made its tate-orientated arcade debut back in 1988 with its first no-TV-tilting-required home counterparts arriving two years later, turning up on everything from the unstoppable NES and the wonderfully dinky PC Engine to the highest high-end Japanese computers of their day – the FM-Towns and Sharp’s X68000.
 That’s a phenomenally broad hardware spectrum for a single twelve month release window and also a perfect demonstration of how incredibly flexible the concept of “arcade games at home” was at the time – the gulf between specialist PCBs and home technology was absolutely enormous, so much so that nobody seriously expected a purchasable port to do much more than generally resemble the title it was based on.
-It’s easy these days to look at the Saturn/PlayStation Arcade Gears: Image Fight & X-Multiply collection – a release that’s been on the “stupidly expensive” end of the retro game price scale for a long time now – the slightly rejigged arcade ROMs found in Irem Arcade Hits, or Hamster’s Arcade Archives port, and conclude that there’s no point in me spending any time with the ageing X68000 version spread across two literally floppy discs I’ve got lying around my house (no, I don’t know how that happened either) – why should anyone bother with a thirty-two year old arcade port that’s not arcade perfect?
+It’s easy these days to look at the Saturn/PlayStation Arcade Gears: Image Fight & X-Multiply collection (a release that’s been on the “stupidly expensive” end of the retro game price scale for a long time now), the slightly rejigged arcade ROMs found in Irem Arcade Hits, or Hamster’s Arcade Archives port, and conclude that there’s no point spending any time with the ageing X68000 version spread across two literally floppy discs: why should anyone bother playing a thirty-two year old arcade port that’s not arcade perfect?

 Because it’s still an astonishing technical achievement, even if it does suffer from the odd bout of sprite flickering (this only ever happened to me when the game rolled out screen-sized ships so it always felt more oh heck here we go than anything else).
 Because it’s close enough to the source material that in spite of its compromises it can still be used for practise sessions before heading off for a go on the credit-devouring real thing.